2022 Kazakh presidential election: Internet and media blackouts

-In late September 2022, a series of internet disruptions across Kazakhstan occurred.
+In late September 2022, Internet access in Kazakhstan was repeatedly disrupted.
 The incident coincided with an article published by the Public Eye that revealed President Tokayev's use of foreign money laundering in the ownership of oil and rare metal assets through his son, Kemel Tokayev.
-During that period, various independent Kazakh news sites faced trouble being accessed by users, to which Kazakhtelecom in an official response on 25 September blamed the issue on allegedly being victimised by DDoS attacks incited from abroad.
-Just days later, users from several of Kazakhstan's regions in the early morning of 28 September complained about massive internet malfunctions, including reports of airline flight delays, while Kazakh telecommunication operators insisted that their networks were "operating normally" and the problems were "global".
-NetBlocks reported the internet connectivity in Kazakhstan falling 23% below normal levels and that the incident according to NetBlocks' executive director Alp Toker was "different from an internet outage".
+Various independent Kazakh news sites became difficult to access; on 25 September, Kazakhtelecom blamed this on DDoS attacks alleged to have been incited from abroad.
+On the morning of 28 September, users from several of complained of massive internet malfunctions, including reports of airline flight delays, while Kazakh telecommunication operators insisted that their networks were "operating normally" and the problems were "global".
+NetBlocks reported that internet connectivity in Kazakhstan had fallen 23% below normal levels and that the incident, according to NetBlocks executive director Alp Toker, was "different from an internet outage".
 The State Technical Service of the National Security Committee described the issues as being cyberattacks by hackers targeting state bodies and internet infrastructure.

-Several Kazakh journalists tied the latest internet disruptions and DDoS attacks on elections as a pressure and attempt of conveying information by the Kazakh government.
-Tokayev in a visit to the Abai Region on 30 September linked the cyberattacks to the upcoming polls, which he blamed on "external forces" attempting to "arrange a revolution within the country", with the Akorda press service being accused of blurring out the segment of Tokayev's "external forces" remarks in its website.
+Several Kazakh journalists tied the internet disruptions and DDoS attacks on elections as a means of pressure and attempt to convey information by the Kazakh government.
+In a visit to the Abai Region on 30 September, Tolayev linked the cyberattacks to the upcoming polls, which he blamed on "external forces" attempting to "arrange a revolution within the country".
+The Akorda press service were accused of blurring out the segment of Tokayev's "external forces" remarks in its website.

-Reports of DDoS attacks on several independent Kazakh media outlets continued throughout the month of October, including KazTAG and Orda.kz being targeted in a cyberattack.
+Reports of DDoS attacks on several independent Kazakh media outlets continued throughout October 2022, including KazTAG and Orda.kz.